Pre-Professional Studies at Purdue

 As one of the top universities in the country, Purdue University is an amazing place to begin your journey to professional school.
 With nearly two hundred majors to choose from and close to one thousand student organizations, you can tailor your education to your interests.

-This section of the Learning Center helps you discover more about Purdue, Pre-Professional Advising, and some of your options at Purdue.
+Discover more about Purdue, Pre-Professional Advising, and some of your options at Purdue.

 Professional programs DO NOT have a preference when it comes to undergraduate major.
 You can be a German major and still go to medical school or veterinary school!
-Choose something that interests you, that you will be successful in, and that provides what we call parallel plan--another plan should you decide not to go to professional school.
+Choose something that interests you, that you will be successful in, and that provides what we call a parallel plan--another plan should you decide not to go to professional school.

 Explore your many major/minor options at Purdue.

-Think about what you most enjoy studying--you tend to do better in these classes and grades matter.
+• Think about what you most enjoy studying--you tend to do better in these classes and grades matter.

-Consider what might be a solid parallel plan/plan B/pivot plan for you.
+• Consider what might be a solid parallel plan/plan B/pivot plan for you.
 Most websites for Purdue majors tell you what their students have gone on to do with that major.

-Remember to keep exploring.
+• Remember to keep exploring.
 Just because you liked/disliked something in high school does not mean you will feel the same in college.
 Try new things.
 Your career goal as a child may not really be the best thing for you as you come to know yourself as an adult.
 Be open to new experiences and new thinking about your goals.
 It is ok to change your path.

-Can't decide?
 Don't know where to start?
 Exploratory Studies is for you.
 They do an exceptional job of helping you learn more about yourself, your interests, and your opportunities at Purdue.
 If you are pre-professional, their advisors will help you start on your pre-professional courses so that you do not get behind until you choose your major.

 If you are interested in veterinary medicine, you could also consider the Pre-Veterinary Program in the College of Agriculture.
 Their advisors will help you explore your options of majors while starting you in your pre-vet courses then help you move into your chosen major.